cyxnzb/docs/docs/botusage.rst

     This lets You choose a class for the specific Bot. (for T Team)

-3. **Remove Random Bot** - removes a random bot.
+3. **Remove random bot** - removes a random bot.
-4. **Remove All Bots** - removes all bots from the server.
+4. **Remove all bots** - removes all bots from the server.
-5. **Remove Bot Menu** - A menu that allows you to remove a bot from the server specified in the list.
+5. **Bot removal menu** - A menu that allows you to remove a bot from the server specified in the list.

 Bots Features Menu